 - If, however, you want to add new things or change the look of your existing J!1.5x site in ways which you can't do yourself, it's worth considering whether your money is best spent further developing a platform that is no longer officially supported, or directing your money towards a new site.

-If you are interested in discussing this further, please don't hesitate to contact me. :)
+If you are interested in discussing this further, please don't hesitate to contact us. :)